hagenw/sphinxcontrib-katex/README.rst

 Configuration
 -------------

-The behavior of the ``sphinxcontrib.katex`` can be changed by configuration entries in the ``conf.py`` file of your documentation project.
+The behavior of ``sphinxcontrib.katex`` can be changed by configuration entries in ``conf.py`` of your documentation project.
 In the following all configuration entries are listed and their default values are shown.

 .. code-block:: python